markitosgv/JWTRefreshTokenBundle/README.md

 ### Step 1: Download the Bundle

-**It's important you manually require either Doctrine's ORM or MongoDB ODM as well, these packages are not required automatically as you can choose between them.
-Failing to do so may trigger errors on installation**
+**You must also install either the Doctrine ORM or MongoDB ODM, these packages are not installed automatically with this bundle.
+Failing to do so may trigger errors on installation.**

+If using Symfony 4.4, you will also need to install the `symfony/security-guard` package, it is only required for the legacy authentication API and is not compatible with Symfony 6.0.

 With Doctrine's ORM